 The Office of the Chaplain offers programs to support students in their religious commitments.
 In honor of the College’s relationship to the United Methodist Church, some programs are designed specifically for Christian students.

-- Weekly interdenominational worship services are held each Monday night at 6:30p.m. in Greene Chapel.
-Services are led by students with the Chaplain and special guests preaching.
+- Weekly interdenominational worship services are held each Monday night at 7 p.m. in Greene Chapel.
+Services are led by students and the Chaplain with various preachers and styles of worship.
+Occasionally, a Dinner Church service is held instead at 6 p.m. in Worsham North.

-- Bonhoeffer House is an intentional Christian Living Community located on Front Street.
+- Bonhoeffer House is an intentional Christian Living Community.
 Students who want to grow in living out their faith in daily life can apply to live in Bonhoeffer House.

 The Miller Center for Vocation, Ethics, & Calling helps students explore vocational passions in service to others, on retreats, through internships, and in professional ministry exploration.

-- Exploring Ministry Together (EMT) gathers interested students on Monday nights at 7:30p.m. in the Office of Religious Life to explore a potential call to professional Christian ministry and is led by the Chaplain.
-The Miller Center also offers seminary visit stipends each semester.
+- Exploring Ministry Together (EMT) gathers interested students in the Office of Religious Life to explore a potential call to professional Christian ministry and is led by the Chaplain.
+The Miller Center and the Center for Calling and Christian Leadership also offers seminary visit stipends each semester.

 - Service-Learning Trips are supported each year to sites in the US and abroad where students volunteer in social outreach to learn about themselves and the world through service to others.